HYBRIDOITC/POS-Hybridoitc/README.md

 Hybridoitc POS is a POS application by [HYBRIDOITC](https://hybridoitc.com).

+This is an open source POS application initially created as an opensource asset for chitrali students.

+Framework Laravel

 ## Installation & Documentation
 You will find installation guide and documentation in the downloaded zip file.